VNNikolaidis/nnlib2/README.md

 ⦁	Several Back-Propagation custom variations (of my own) in class bpXX_nn.

-⦁	A simple Matrix-Associative-Memory (MAM).
+⦁	A simple Matrix-Associative-Memory (MAM) (<-- Note: this is the code to check first.
+Simplest and most recently written)

 Advantages: